StackFocus/ansible-role-postfix-dovecot/README.md

 Playbook prepare for you:

-* database and it's users
+* database and its users
-* let'encrypt certificate
+* Let's Encrypt certificate
 * mail transport service postfix
 * mailbox service dovecot